Plant Selection and Installation Services in Fairhaven, MA

 Plant spacing based on mature size prevents overcrowding years later.
 That 2-foot shrub at the garden center will be 6 feet wide in five years.
 Planting three of them in a 10-foot bed creates a crowded mess that needs constant pruning or removal.

-We space plants for how big they grow, not how big they are at installation.
+We space plants for how big they will grow.
 This means beds look sparse initially but fill in properly as plants mature.
 Planting too close together looks full immediately but creates problems as plants fight for space, light, and nutrients.

 Foundation plantings especially suffer from poor spacing.
 Shrubs planted tight against houses grow into windows, block vents, and trap moisture against siding.
 Proper spacing leaves room for plants to reach mature size without interfering with structures or requiring aggressive pruning that ruins plant shape.